onursahal/natural-cycles-fe/README.md

 # Natural Cycles Frontend Challenge – Countdown App

 This is my solution to the Natural Cycles frontend challenge.
 The application is a responsive countdown timer built with Angular and TypeScript.
-Users can set a custom event name and end date, and the app will display the remaining time using the full screen width with the largest possible font size in a single line.
+Users can set a custom event name and end date, and the app will display the remaining time and event title using the full screen width with the largest possible font size in a single line.

 ## 🛠 Setup Instructions